-Notes 2023 HK\$'000 2022 HK\$'000
+Notes 2024 HK\$'000 2023 HK\$'000

+710163 ΤΙΚΦ ΟΟΟ 1110000

 Accounts receivable arising from the ordinary course of

 business of brokerage services in securities:

-securities cash clients (1) 209 199
+securities cash clients (1) 227 209

+, ,

-securities brokers (2) 349 306
+securities brokers (2) 385 349

-Accounts receivable arising from proprietary trading (3) 156 42,540
+Accounts receivable arising from proprietary trading (3) - 156

+Accounts receivable arising from the provision of

+asset management advisory services (4) 936

 Accounts receivable arising from the provision of corporate

-finance advisory services (4) 150 4,845
+finance advisory services (5) 150 150

-864 47,890
+1,689 864

-Less: impairment (5) (191) (288)
+Less: impairment (6) (348) (191)

+Less.
+Impairment (6) (340) (191)

-673 47,602
+1,350 673

 - (1) Accounts receivable arising from the ordinary course of business of brokerage services in securities cash clients were unsecured and repayable on demand after settlement date.
 Overdue accounts receivable are repayable on demand and charged interests at commercial rates.
-The normal settlement terms of accounts receivable arising from the ordinary course of business of brokerage services in securities are one to three days after trade date.
-No ageing analysis is disclosed as in the opinion of the directors of the Company as the ageing analysis does not give additional value in view of the nature of brokerage business. - (2) At the end of the reporting period, accounts receivable arising from the ordinary course of business of brokerage services in securities brokers were unsecured, repayable on demand after settlement date and were not overdue. - (3) Accounts receivable arising from proprietary trading were unsecured and repayable on demand after settlement date.
-The normal settlement terms are one to three days after trade date.
+The normal settlement terms of accounts receivable arising from the ordinary course of business of brokerage services in securities and futures contracts are one to three days after trade date.
+No ageing analysis is disclosed as in the opinion of the directors as the ageing analysis does not give additional value in view of the nature of brokerage business. - (2) At the end of the reporting period, accounts receivable arising from the ordinary course of business of brokerage services in securities brokers were unsecured, repayable on demand after settlement date and were not overdue. - (3) Accounts receivable arising from proprietary trading were unsecured and repayable on demand after settlement date.
+The normal settlement terms are one to three days after trade date and were not overdue.

-- (b) Analysis on accounts receivable arising from other than securities margin clients (Continued) - (Continued) - (4) The Group allows an credit period of 7 days (2022: 7 days) to its account receivables arising from the provision of corporate finance advisory services.
-At the end of the reporting period, the ageing analysis of accounts receivable, net of impairment arising from the provision of corporate finance advisory services, based on the invoice date which approximates the respective revenue recognition dates, was as follows:
+- (b) Analysis on accounts receivable arising from other than securities margin clients (Continued) - i.
+(Continued) - (4) The Group allows a credit period of 5 months to its account receivables arising from the provision of asset management advisory services.
+At the end of the reporting period, the ageing analysis of accounts receivable, net of impairment arising from the provision of asset management advisory services, based on the invoice date which approximates the respective revenue recognition dates, was as follows: